mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 openstack image create --private --file ./output/ubuntu-2004-kube-v1.22.9/ubuntu-2004-kube-v1.22.9.raw ubuntu-2004-kube-v1.22.9
 ````

->> This step requires that your OpenStack `clouds.yaml` is placed at `/etc/openstack/clouds.yaml` or in our current directory.
+>> This step requires that your OpenStack `clouds.yaml` is placed at `/etc/openstack/clouds.yaml` or in your current directory.

 ### Different Kubernetes version
 Currently the image-builder default Kubernetes version is 1.22.9.
 If you need a newer Kubernetes version you have to patch the packer config and replace the default version 1.22.9 by your favorite version.
 In this example we build a CAPI image with Kubernetes version 1.23.7: